MaroonAngel/Magicka/README.md

 # Magicka

-This is a simple mod that adds magic spells to minecraft.
+This is a simple fabric mod that adds magic spells to minecraft.